surveycto/specify-other/README.md

 * Customize which choice will make the text box appear.
 * Text box appears right below "Other" choice when selected.
 * All of the capabilities of the [select_one-select_multiple](https://github.com/surveycto/select_one-select_multiple/blob/master/README.md) field plug-in.

+### Requirements

+Android: Android 7 or up

+iOS and web browsers: Because web browsers and iOS devices are kept more up-to-date with the latest features, nearly all web browsers and iOS devices should support the field plug-in, but test it on your collection device beforehand to be sure.

 ## Data format